gcalmettes/reveal.js-d3/README.md

 To add transitions to a visualization, simply create a global (`var`) variable in the javascript code of your `html` file with the name `_transitions`, and assign to it an array of javascript objects defining the transitions functions for each fragment steps.
 Each javascript object in the `_transitions` array has to be defined as at least one obligatory `name:value` pair, and two optional `name:value` pairs can also be declared:
 - `transitionForward` (obligatory): defines a function for the transition from the current state to the NEXT state of the visualization
 - `transitionBackward` (optional): defines a specific function to be ran for the transition to the PREVIOUS state of the visualization when user navigates back.
 If no `transitionBackward` is specified, this will take the `transitionForward` value of the previous step by default (note that you'll still have to define a `transitionBackward` function for the first animation of the visualization since there is no previous animation/transition in this case.
 See [example](https://github.com/gcalmettes/reveal.js-d3/blob/master/demo/d3-fig/rainbow.html) in the [demo](https://github.com/gcalmettes/reveal.js-d3/tree/master/demo/d3-fig) folder). `transitionBackward` can also take a `"none"` value to specify that no animation/function has to be played for the reverse transition.
 - `index` (optional): defines the `data-fragment-index` step at which the transition has to be triggered.
 If no `index` is defined, the transitions will be played in the order they appear in the `_transitions` array, with the first one getting the `0` index (first fragment played).
+Note that if the value of the index is a string (e.g.: `"onSlideChanged"`) then this transitions will be triggered when the slide comes into view (forward slide changed event) with the delay set by the `onSlideChangedDelay` option defined above.

 ```
 var _transitions = [